Take A Piece of the Tang Era Home With You

 Join the Tang!

-Shen Yun Shop’s Tang Dynasty Grace poster and ball-point pen feature brilliant colors inspired by the Tang dynasty, and will set you travelling back to the legendary era.
-The Tang Dynasty Grace pen and poster, themed in two bold colors, symbolizes the simple but grand Tang style.
+Shen Yun Shop’s Tang Dynasty Grace poster features brilliant colors inspired by the Tang dynasty, and will set you travelling back to the legendary era.